About

 I launched my first website when I was 16 and I've been hooked ever since.
 There's something magical about bringing ideas to their digital life and that joy still fuels me today.

 Originally from Belarus, I swapped my hometown of Minsk for Norway's fjords in early 2021.
-One day, I'd love to return (guess why I haven't booked a ticket yet), but for now I'm enjoying life in Norway's picturesque surroundings, taking in the Nordic vibes and pretending I enjoy the cold.
+One day, I plan to return (guess why I haven't booked a ticket yet), but for now I'm enjoying life in Norway's picturesque surroundings and pretending I enjoy the cold.

 Work

-Today, I'm an Engineering Manager at Tribia, doing my best to make engineering feel like a craft rather than just a job and building an environment where engineers can grow, experiment and enjoy the journey.
-I've had the chance to lead a couple of key initiatives (like SaaS, Platform, IAM/SSO, Notification Engine) and help steering the engineering ship through the exciting and sometimes challenging waters of a fast-growing scaleup.
+These days I'm an Engineering Manager at Tribia, doing my best to make engineering feel like a craft rather than just a job and building an environment where engineers can experiment, learn and enjoy the journey.
+I've had a chance to lead a couple of key initiatives here (like SaaS, Platform, IAM/SSO, Notification Engine) and helped steering the engineering ship through the exciting and challenging waters of a fast-growing scaleup.

-I'm automating anything that stands still for too long.
+I love automating anything that stands still for too long.
 Over the years, I've built CI/CD pipelines used across 100+ repositories at Tribia, set up IaaC for Auth0 and Keycloak, brought in feature toggling, trunk-based development and NewRelic monitoring - although I've also introduced a few heavy bills along the way!
 One of my proudest moments at Tribia?
-Helping Tribia escape the dark ages of manual Windows VM deployments and move into the bright and shiny world of cloud-native Kubernetes.
+Helping it to escape the dark ages of manual Windows VM deployments and move into the bright and shiny world of cloud-native Kubernetes.

 Before Tribia, I spent a decade working in consultancy at Coherent Solutions and Tieto.
 I've worked with various clients, from banks to startups, building products ranging from pretty basic web portals to high-load SaaS and high-sec on-premise solutions.
-I've jumped around quite a bit and worked with a ton of different technologies.
-It's probably easier to list the ones I haven't touched yet.
+I've jumped around quite a bit and worked with a ton of different technologies - it's probably easier to list the ones I haven't touched yet (just kidding โ but not by much).

 Education

-I have a Bachelor's degree in Artificial Intelligence and a Master's in Theoretical foundations of computer science.
-I've also done a Ph.D. program at BSUIR doing the research in Semantic AI and Knowledge Graphs, however, juggling that with a full-time job became a bit much.
-I finished the academic years, got a Researcher degree (which doesn't really have a direct EU/US equivalent), but dropped out of the Ph.D. defense in order to focus on my software engineering career.
+Bachelor's in AI, Master's in Theoretical Foundations of Computer Science.
+I've also done a Ph.D. at BSUIR researching Semantic AI and Knowledge Graphs further, however, juggling that with a full-time job became a bit much.
+I finished the academic years, got a Researcher degree (not sure if it has a direct EU/US equivalent), but dropped out of the Ph.D. dissertation defend in order to focus on my software engineering career.

 Other

-When I slow down, I turn to long walks, good books, chess and music.
-I've always believed that a person's taste in music and books reveals more about them than words ever could.
+When I slow down, I turn to long walks, deep talks, good books, chess and music.
+I believe that a person's taste in music and books reveals more about them than words ever could.

 Headshots